-So What is a good GPA for Law School Admissions?
+So What is a Good GPA for Law School Admissions?

 Why is a good GPA required for Law School?

 Plain and simple, law schools view your GPA as an indicator of your potential to work hard and succeed in law school.
-A good GPA is in fact correlated with performance in law school (though not so strongly as the LSAT, which partly explains the greater weight given the LSAT in the admissions process).
+A good GPA is correlated with performance in law school (though not so strongly as the LSAT, which partly explains the greater weight given the LSAT in the admissions process).

 The other primary reason that law schools desire high GPA students is that law schools are ranked in part on the strength of students’ combined GPA.
 A little rankings 101: The US News and World Report (USNWR) rankings are the dominant rankings in the law school world.
 They are incredibly important to law schools because law students use these rankings in deciding which schools to attend.
-Under USNWR’s current methodology, median undergraduate GPA is responsible for ten percent of a law school’s ranking, making it a significant factor.
+Under USNWR’s current methodology, the median undergraduate GPA is responsible for ten percent of a law school’s ranking, making it a significant factor.

 GPA required for the Top 100 Schools

-Lets take a look at the T100 schools at the highest level of generality.
-The following chart list the lowest 25th percentile GPA found in a school within that tier, so generally you would want to have a GPA above this number to have good chances of admission.
+Let’s take a look at the T100 schools at the highest level of generality.
+The following chart list the lowest 25th percentile GPA found in a school within that tier, so generally, you would want to have a GPA above this number to have good chances of admission.